Basic Bike Maintenance for Beginner Cyclists

 Once the tire is over the wheel with the tube inside, you can begin to inflate the tube partially.
 Check to see that the tire is fitted correctly before pumping fully.

-When you have checked it, inflate your new or repaired tube back to full pressure and place it back on your wheel back on the bike in the reverse order to how you took it off.
+When you have checked that everything is fine, inflate the new or repaired tube back to full pressure and place it back on the wheel back on the bike in the reverse order to how the tire was taken off.

 4. Keep it Clean

 General cleanliness helps prevent more serious repair jobs by preventing rust and the build-up of dirt on and within components.